 Ultimately, by highlighting humanity and giving people a voice, we were able to create a richer, more engaging platform for research, discovery and discourse.

 Prior to Percept’s involvement, the digital campaign had stagnated with 1456 individuals and 160 hospitals committed to the campaign.
-In the first 6 months since the launch of the new website, sign-ups spiked and there were 2061 individuals and 218 hospitals that had committed.
+In the first 6 months since the launch of the new website design and development project, sign-ups spiked and there were 2061 individuals and 218 hospitals that had committed.
 Those numbers are now even larger and are continuing to grow every day.